DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/my-guide-to-interviewing.md

     * **Benefit**:
       * You assess how the person collaborate with others and their capacity of leading mob programming or pair programming sessions (note: this is not entirely true, because the level of trust you have with team mates is different than the one you have with people who you just met and are evaluating you)
       * Is time effective for the recruiter, if the interviewer sees that you cant solve the problem (for whatever reason) they cut you off and say is not a fit.
 Or if you solve the problem, you know it in 45mins (the average length)
-      * Studying for these types of interviews, in my personal case, gives me quick mental challenges, helps me refresh on software algorythms, and is intellecutally estimulating.
+      * Studying for these types of interviews, in my personal case, gives me quick mental challenges, helps me refresh on software algorithms, and is intellecutally estimulating.
 Currently I am doing exercises of this in HackerRank, mainly for fun, and maybe as side effect become better at these types of interviews one day.
   * **White boarding:**
     * It's long time since I have one of these, therefore my contras are not listed, and the benefits might be incomplete
     * **Benefit**: